-Was used to support McKinney-Vento families, and families in need to purchase uniforms, school supplies, field trips after school activities and program fees.
+We support McKinney-Vento families, and families in need to purchase uniforms, toiletries, coats, school supplies, field trips, after school activities, gas cards and program fees.
 As well as, tutoring and sports activities and clubs to name a few.

 Lessons Learned and Actions Taken